Suspect in racist mass shooting at a Buffalo supermarket faces federal hate crime charges - KTVZ

 The complaint filed by prosecutors in the US Attorney’s Office for the Western District of New York states that, “Gendron’s motive for the mass shooting was to prevent Black people from replacing white people and eliminating the white race, and to inspire others to commit similar attacks.”

-Gendron, who is White, shot 13 people — 11 of them Black — at the Tops Friendly Market on May 14.
-Ten of those victims died.
+Gendron, who is White, is accused of shooting 13 people, ages 20 to 86, at the Tops Friendly Market on May 14.
+Eleven were Black and two were White, Buffalo police said.

 The US Department of Justice was investigating the shooting “as a hate crime and an act of racially motivated violent extremism,” according to Attorney General Merrick Garland.